jturner314/casket/README.rst

 Casket
 ######

 Casket is a small shell script to manage encrypted `LUKS`_ containers.
+It is useful when you want to encrypt a directory but still be able to easily work with the files in the directory, such as for keeping your financial records.

 Its primary goal is to be a simpler and easier-to-audit alternative to `Tomb`_.
 It is less than 300 lines, and it uses minimal features of the shell to make it easy-to-understand without significant shell knowledge.

 .. _LUKS: https://gitlab.com/cryptsetup/cryptsetup/blob/master/README.md